-Dr. Seemiller and Ms. Grace have conducted two original large-scale studies on Generation Z. Both Dr. Seemiller and Ms. Grace pride themselves on capturing original research from the lives of those in Generation Z to complement the larger quantitative datasets available on teens and college students.
+Dr. Seemiller and Ms. Grace have conducted three original large-scale studies and one collaborative comparative study on Generation Z. Both Dr. Seemiller and Ms. Grace pride themselves on capturing original research from the lives of those in Generation Z to complement the larger quantitative datasets available on teens and college students.

 Gen Z Voices on Voting

-The Gen Z Voices on Voting Study, launching in October 2019, explores the perspectives of young adults born in the birth range of 1995 through 2001 about U.S. politics. including better understanding their possible voting behaviors, opinions of the political system and critical issues, political ideologies, and news consumption.
-With the upcoming 2020 election, we aim to uncover the perspectives of the voting-aged segment (those born 1995-2001) of those in Generation Z on politics today, including better understanding their possible voting behaviors, opinions of the political system and critical issues, political ideologies, and news consumption.
+The Gen Z Voices on Voting Study explores the perspectives of young adults born in the birth range of 1995 through 2001 about U.S. politics. including better understanding their possible voting behaviors, opinions of the political system and critical issues, political ideologies, and news consumption.
+With the upcoming 2020 election, we uncovered the perspectives of the voting-aged segment (those born 1995-2001) of those in Generation Z on politics today, including better understanding their possible voting behaviors, opinions of the political system and critical issues, political ideologies, and news consumption.
 To learn more about this study, click here.

 Generation Z Goes to College Study